 Solving Global Challenges (SGC) focuses on innovative and cross-disciplinary approaches to solving the greatest challenges facing the global community in the 21st century.

 Using an interdisciplinary approach, students work towards developing solutions to issues with a global impact, focusing heavily on the 17 key challenges identified in the United Nations’ Sustainable Development Goals (SDGs).
-These wide-ranging topics include global health, artificial intelligence, poverty alleviation, environmental sustainability, cyber security, and gene editing.
+These wide-ranging topics include global health, gender equality, poverty alleviation, art in protest, environmental sustainability, and green technologies.

 This session gives students the tools to translate between technical knowledge and in-practice implications.
 SGC draws on a multitude of academic disciplines, from STEM to social sciences to the humanities and the arts.
 Students will practice skills in critical analysis, problem solving, and creativity as they explore and brainstorm innovative and sustainable solutions to a wide array of contemporary social, economic, and environmental problems.